jie108/dagbagM/README.md

 contains the R package "dagbagM" for learning directed acycic graphs for mixture of continuous and binary variables

 Simulation_scripts:
 contains the R scripts for replicating the simulation results in the manuscript.
+(Notes: dagbag::score_shd is now replaced by dagbagM::score_shd.
+See Usage and Examples.)
 ```